Reach Consumers via Search Engine Optimization

 Penalty: Removal from the search index

-Similarly, sneaky redirects involve moving the user to another site or page without input.
+Similarly, sneaky redirects redirect the user to another site or page without their input.
 This is an extension of deceptive cloaking.
-The page web crawlers pick up is full of keywords and content, giving that page a high rating on the index.
-But this page isn’t designed for users to see.
+The page web crawlers pick up is full of keywords and content, which gives it a high ranking in the index.
+However, this page isn’t intended for users to view.
 Instead of showing it to any user who clicks, it immediately redirects them to a new page.

 However, this doesn’t mean that all redirects are bad.
 Just because a user is automatically redirected without input doesn’t mean it’s considered a sneaky redirect.
 Here are some examples: